BiiT-Solutions/Koobepop/README.md

 This is an application developed by Biit Sourcing Solutions.

-To build and sing the app these are the steps:
+To build and sign the app these are the steps:

 · ANDROID
-0- If there's not a generated keystore
+0- If there's not a generated keystore (This would be necessary for new apps)

 $ keytool -genkey -v -keystore <my_release_key>.jks -alias <alias_name> -keyalg RSA -keysize 2048 -validity 10000
 Provide the necessary data for the key generation